briancoyner/hollywood/README.md

 ## Adding Hollywood as a Dependency

-To use the `Hollywood` and `HollywoodUI` libraries in a SwiftPM project, add the following to your `Package.swift` file:
+To use the `Hollywood` library in a SwiftPM project simply add the following to your `Package.swift` file:

-Adding Hollywood as a Dependency

-To use the Hollywood and HollywoodUI libraries in a SwiftPM project, add the following to your Package.swift file:

 ```
 .package(url: "https://github.com/briancoyner/hollywood.git", branch: "main"),